vintagetoolpatch/vintagetoolpatch.github.io/_posts/2025-05-25-loom-heddle.md

 ![loom heddle bar](/assets/images/loomheddle/22.jpg)

 And down we go to the finish.
 Two things I would change here.
 As I mentioned before, I could make these cuts before kerfing the bar.
 Second, I would just use the one saw all the way through.
 One piece did split, and carried a thin kerf sidewall off with it.
 I had to glue it back in a hurry, and cleaning that bit up would prove difficult.
 At the other end of the bar, as I cleaned up the saw cut with a chisel, I also popped the equivalent thin corner off.
-Cut your handles before you saw...
+Cut your handles before you saw the thread kerfs...

 ![loom heddle bar](/assets/images/loomheddle/23.jpg)